 Sanctions against undocumented immigration have also changed.
-The era of voluntary removal is over, replaced by a Consequence Delivery System (Argueta 2016).
+The era of voluntary removal is over, replaced by a Consequence Delivery System (Argueta, 2016).
 The disposition of those apprehended is conditional on their previous crossing activity and other circumstances.
-Since 2000, nearly all those apprehended at the border (meaning within 100 miles of a border and 14 days of entering the United States) have been fingerprinted and recorded in a digital database.
+Since 2000, nearly all of those apprehended at the border (meaning within 100 miles of a border and 14 days of entering the United States) are fingerprinted and recorded in a digital database.
 Consequences depend on whether the apprehension is the first ever or a repeat event.
-Since the early 2010s, the large majority of those apprehended (more than 85 percent) have been subject at a minimum to "expedited removal" (or "reinstatement of removal," if they have been removed before), which is a formal and immediate removal order that carries the considerable penalty of making the individual ineligible for legal U.S. immigration during the subsequent 10 years (enforceable via an individual's fingerprint record).
+Since the early 2010s, the large majority of those apprehended (over 85 percent) are subject at minimum to "expedited removal" (or "reinstatement of removal" if they have been removed before), which is a formal and immediate removal order that carries the considerable penalty of making the individual ineligible for legal U.S. immigration during the subsequent ten years (enforceable via an individual's fingerprint record).
 Those with multiple prior apprehensions may be subject to a "warrant of arrest" and misdemeanor prosecution.
-Roughly one-third of those deported are now repatriated to a port of entry far from their attempted crossing point, which disrupts smuggling operations in which individuals pay smugglers for multiple attempts to cross the border (as a hedge against the risk of apprehension).22 Since the enactment of the Consequence Delivery System, recidivism rates have dropped.
-During the 2005-07 period, 25 to 30 percent of those apprehended were caught within the same year.
-Recidivism began to decline in 2009, when the consequence program was rolled out, and in 2015 it stood at 15 percent.
+Roughly one third of those deported are now repatriated to a port of entry far from their attempted crossing point, which disrupts smuggling operations in which individuals pay smugglers for multiple attempts to cross the border (as a hedge against the risk of apprehension).24 Since the enactment of the Consequence Delivery System, recidivism rates have dropped.
+During the period 2005 to 2007, 25 to 30 percent of those apprehended had been apprehended within the same year.
+Recidivism began to decline in 2009, the year in which the consequence program was rolled out, and in 2015 stood at 15 percent.